Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 4. Get your expectations right

-This means that there was a time that every single driver (even the ones that act like they know it all) once knew absolutely nothing.
+This means that there was a time when every single driver (even the ones that act like they know it all) once knew absolutely nothing.

 They all had to start somewhere and learn the basics, and they all made mistakes.

-It was only after hours and hours of practice that they got better — and it’s possible for you too!
+It was only after hours and hours of practice that they got better — and you’re no exception to this rule!

-Driving is like learning to read and comprehend as a kid.
+Driving is like learning to read and understand as a kid.

-You probably don’t remember those days but the fact that you’re reading or listening to this article is proof that you learned.
+You probably don’t remember those days, but the fact that you’re reading or listening to this post is proof that you learned.

 So please be kind to yourself.